I DO NOT LOVE YOGA

-I practice yoga because I choose to keep looking
+I practice because I choose to keep looking

-I practice yoga to manage my pain, my stress
+I practice to manage my pain, my stress

-I practice yoga to open my heart and look at all beings as brothers and sisters
+I practice to open my heart and look at all beings as brothers and sisters

-I practice yoga because it is empowering and healing
+I practice because it is empowering and healing

 I practice because when I study the sutras I realize it is a practical manual that teaches how to recognize suffering and ignite contentment, joy, compassion